video-dev/hls.js/README.md

 hls.js is only compatible with browsers supporting MediaSource extensions (MSE) API with 'video/MP4' mime-type inputs.

-As of today, hls.js is supported on:
+Hls.js is supported on:

-- Chrome for Android 34+
+- Chrome for Android 39+
-- Chrome for Desktop 34+
+- Chrome for Desktop 39+
 - Firefox for Android 41+
 - Firefox for Desktop 42+
 - IE11+ for Windows 8.1+